 Ichabod looked down at his leg and attempted to wrench his foot free from the roots.
 The events of the last few hours slowly returned to his memory as he worked, but he forced them back.
 For now, he had to focus on getting free.

 After a few more minutes of struggling, he was able to remove his foot from the tangle of roots.
 It had become quite sore in that time, but he figured it was nothing much more than a mild sprain.

 "Ow..."
 He gingerly stood up and rolled his foot back and forth.
 It hurt, but not so much that he couldn't put any weight on it.

 You're fine, just focus on getting back before someone comes looking for you.

 Hannah chuckled humorlessly to herself as she stalked out of the Western Woods under the cover of the darkness.
 It had worked.

-She pulled her cloak around her and yanked the hood over her head as she heard shouting coming from the Western Woods.
-The sun had long since set and she was beginning to wonder why Ichabod
+She pulled her cloak around her and yanked the hood over her head as she heard faint noises coming from the Western Woods.
+The sun had long since set and she was beginning to wonder why Ichabod had not followed her.

 "It would've been just like him to get lost."
 She thought aloud with a dark chuckle.
 "So stupid.
-Never knows where the hell he's going, and too stubborn to ask for directions."
+Never knows where he's going, and too stubborn to ask for directions."

-Hannah scoffed, turned away, and crept back through the darkness to her home without another thought of the constable.
+She scoffed, turned away, and crept back through the darkness to her home without another thought of the constable.